 Mycena galericulata, also known as Common Tufted Mycena is a small or medium, greyish-brown agaric that has a bell-shaped, radially grooved cap and pinkish gills.
 It grows in woods on the trunks, stumps and fallen branches of various types of deciduous trees.

 roughly conical when young, becomes broadly bell-shaped and usually retaining a central bump.
 Margin initially somewhat curved inward, but soon evens out or even becomes uplifted, and often splits radially in age.
-Color is somewhat buff-brown on the margin, and fades gradually to pale dirty tan to dirty cinnamon-brown.
-Flesh is thick in the center of the cap and tapers evenly to the margin, and is watery gray.
+The Colour is somewhat buff-brown on the margin and fades gradually from pale dirty tan to dirty cinnamon-brown.
+The flesh is thick in the center of the cap and tapers evenly to the margin, and is watery grey.
 Gills

-is similarly colored as the cap but more pallid near the apex.
+is similarly coloured as the cap but more pallid near the apex.
 It is smooth, slender, more or less equal, and somewhat rooting.
 The stem has no ring.

 on the MushroomExpert.Com Web site.

 Many mushrooms are poisonous and some are lethally poisonous.
 It can be very difficult to distinguish between an edible and a poisonous mushroom.
 Because of that, we recommend that you never eat wild mushrooms, and this site does not contain any information about the edibility or toxicity of mushrooms.